ShiftLeftSecurity/codepropertygraph/README.md

 Additional build-time dependencies are automatically downloaded as part of the build process.
-To build and install into your local Maven cache, issue the command `sbt publishM2`.
+To build and install into your local Maven cache, issue the command `./publishLocal.sh`.

 This command will install the following artifacts: